draeger-lab/refinegems/docs/source/in_silico_media_generation.rst

 .. hint::
-   If you want to use the medium with ``refineGEMs.growth`` add the definition to the database schema ``sbo_media_db.sql`` in the folder *data/database* in the downloaded repository.
+   If you want to use the medium with ``refineGEMs.growth`` add the definition to the database schema ``sbo_media_db.sql`` in the folder *refinegems/database* in the downloaded repository.
 To update the database with the newly added table just delete the file ``data.db`` in the same folder and run refineGEMs.

-1. Search papers containing medium definitions/ Search paper or provider information for a medium that could be interesting for your organism
+1. Search papers containing medium definitions./ Search paper or provider information for a medium that could be interesting for your organism.
 2. | If the paper contains already an *in silico* defintion: Go to step 3.
    | If not: